What Is the Best Bank? How to Choose One in 2026

 Online banks tend to win on fees and APY.
 Brick-and-mortar banks tend to win on cash deposits, branch service, and credit card variety.

 A common 2026 setup is to use an online bank for savings (where APY matters) and either an online or local bank for checking (where access matters).
+For account-opening details, our guide on how to open a bank account online with no opening fees covers the full process.

 Top Banks by Use Case